pinco227/dev.pi/README.md

     - Allows users to navigate through the website.
 The navigation will be fixed to top and visible all the time.
 Links will be collapsed on small screens.
   - #### **Landing Page**
     - ***Hero*** featuring a title (dev's name), a short bio, current status and availability and two *Call-to-Action* buttons: **Download CV** and **Learn more**.
-    - ***Skillset*** section where dev's skills will be presented as progress bars.
+    - ***Skill set*** section where dev's skills will be presented as progress bars.
     - ***Education*** section.
     - ***Work Experience*** section.
     - ***Testimonials***.
   - #### **Projects Page**
     - Projects will be listed on a different page, as a detailed gallery, with quick access links and link to an individual project page for each.
   - #### **Blog**
-    - Blogs will be presented on a different page, with further individual page for each post.
+    - Blogs will be presented on a different page, with a further individual page for each post.
   - #### **Contact Page**
     - Contact details, social links and a contact form.
   - #### **Write Testimonial**